jingr1/CarND-Vehicle-Detection/writeup.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap:
 ![alt text][image6]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

 ---